Dark Magick Rising (Draegan Lords Book 5) by M.L. Rhodes

 A couple of quick reminders….

 Also, please remember that all written content on my website, including and ESPECIALLY book chapters I post for you, is copyrighted material.
 No part of any of my content or books may be posted on any other site or offered in any form for download or print.
-This story is already going to be free on my blog for the next few months, so, please, read and enjoy it while it’s here, but don’t steal it and put it up somewhere else.
+This story is already going to be free on my blog for the next several months, so, please, read and enjoy it while it’s here, but don’t steal it and put it up somewhere else.
 Not only is doing that illegal, it’s just plain crappy.
 Play nice so I can continue to offer perks like this for readers.